 If you wish to receive any of the sacraments, or would simply like to know more about the Catholic faith, please do get in touch.
 Or if you'd like to share in our helping those in need.

 More information on each parish can be found by following the links below.
-Weekly Mass times can vary, so the newsletter is particularly useful regarding them and you can listen to recordings of the homily.
+Weekly Mass times can vary, so the newsletter is particularly useful regarding them.